FREE Computer Diagnostic (Reg. $89) - Call Now: (312) 626-8759 or Text | Mon-Fri 7:30am-6pm | Sat 8am-2pm

 How much does it cost to fix P0700?

-Repair costs range from as little as $150 for a fluid and filter service to over $4,000 for a full transmission rebuild, depending on what specific fault the companion codes reveal.
+Repair scope can range from a fluid and filter service to a full transmission rebuild, depending on what specific fault the companion codes reveal.
 The only way to get an accurate repair estimate is through a proper diagnostic evaluation by a qualified transmission technician.

 Does P0700 always mean I need a new transmission?